Kirby: Planet Robobot: Optional scenes

 In the final stage of the bonus mode Meta Knightmare Returns, Star Dream wakes up and appoints Meta Knight the new CEO of the Haltmann Works Company for defeating Haltmann.
 To prove Meta Knight's worth, Star Dream engages a special combat program that summons clones of Dark Matter (from Kirby's Dream Land 2) and Queen Sectonia (from Kirby: Triple Deluxe) for him to fight.
-Once both clones are destroyed, Star Dream activates a dimensional portal (an act that was forbidden by Haltmann) and summons Galacta Knight.
+Once both clones are destroyed, Star Dream activates a dimensional portal and summons Galacta Knight.
 Before the fight starts, however, Galacta Knight destroys Star Dream.
 After he is defeated, he is sealed in his crystal once again.

 At the end of The True Arena, Star Dream is wounded by Galacta Knight and becomes Star Dream Soul OS.
 After disabling it with the Halberd, Kirby attempts to use his Robobot Armor to finish off Star Dream but is instead inhaled.
 Inside, Kirby finds the heart of the Galactic Nova.
 As Kirby destroys each of the pillars surrounding the heart, Haltmann screams in agony as Star Dream deletes him from its systems.
 By the time Kirby destroys the last pillar, Haltmann has been completely erased and Star Dream fights Kirby directly.
-Once defeated, Star Dream emits a series of energy waves (which kill Kirby on contact if he is not at or near full health), then disintegrates.
+Once defeated, Star Dream disintegrates.

-When the game is 100% completed, a special cutscene can be played at the Theatre Room, which shows a music video of Haltmann's Theme sung by Susie, while Haltmann claps, cheers, and waves his hands to the tune.